mad in pursuit family history

 I've been piecing together the history of my grandmother Kitty Mom's family by looking at old census data.
 Her mother Maggie died in 1903, with 7 young children.
 And we know her husband Moses had a hard time holding it all together.

-Today I dug deeper into the 1910 Census.
+One day in 2005, I dug deeper into the 1910 Census.
 Moses was living on Lexington Avenue at the time with his two teenage sons, Moses Rafael and Joseph.
 My grandmother, the 19 y.o.
 Catherine, had flown the coop by that time, was boarding with the Flynn family, and working as a telephone operator.

 Where were the youngest children?
 I decided to search for "Ethel."
 She popped up immediately, along with her little sister Loretta Julia.
 At the ages of 9 and 11, both were "inmates" of the Guardian Angel Industrial School.
 It sent a shiver down my spine.
+(In 2016, I was able to get their placement document from the Daughters of Charity archive -- the image above [1].)

 Of course I wanted to see what kind of institution they were in.